rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/windows-clusters/_index.md

 - You can view node requirements for Linux and Windows nodes in the [installation section]({{< baseurl >}}/rancher/v2.x/en/installation/requirements/).
 - All nodes in a virtualization cluster or a bare metal cluster must be connected using a layer 2 network.
 - To support [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/), your cluster must include at least one Linux node dedicated to the worker role.
-- Although we recommend the three node architecture listed in the table above, you add additional Linux and Windows workers to scale up your cluster for redundancy.
+- Although we recommend the three node architecture listed in the table above, you can add additional Linux and Windows workers to scale up your cluster for redundancy.

 ## 2. Cloud-hosted VM Networking Configuration